Laszlo1024/hl2gmed.github.io/static/markdown/pages/tutorials/snpc.md

 #  Challenges
-You now have a basic bot running around the map and that's pretty much it.
+You now have a basic npc running around the map and that's pretty much it.
 Here are some things you can try on your own to spice it up:
 * Search for more then just players
 * Play sounds when its wandering around.
 * Only search for enemies that are in front of it, not all around.